bcreane/bcreane.github.io/_posts/2018-05-10-golang-k8s-pod-ready.md

 If you need a simple script that's less than a few hundred lines, consider bash.
 Otherwise golang's higher upfront cost but much more robust extensibility and verifiability are a better choice.

+The real install script has grown to about 1,000 lines of bash.
+Don't forget to allow head room for feature creep - your 50 line bash script may grow into 500 lines before you know it!